-You may not use your oven every day, but challenge yourself to go a week without it.
-Don’t think it’s possible?
-Exactly.
+You may not use your oven daily, but challenge yourself to go a week without it.
+We depend on our ovens more than we realize!
 So when you’re faced with the common issue of it not heating accurately – or at all – it can be a blistering inconvenience.
 Why is your KitchenAid oven not heating properly?
 While it could be a faulty sensor or a busted igniter, it can also be a quick DIY fix like a thermostat recalibration.

 KitchenAid Oven Not Heating Up?
-Let’s Find out Why.
+This Could Be Why.

 Whether your KitchenAid oven isn’t heating up at all or if it’s simply not climbing to the appropriate temperature, it’s a pesky mess that’ll keep bugging you until it’s resolved.
 We’ll discover possible sources along with helpful tips straight from the pros.
 With our troubleshooting guide, you’ll have frozen pizza nights back in no time.